-The fatcat catalog updates its metadata continuously27 and web crawls are conducted regularly.
-Current processing pipelines cover raw reference snapshot creation and derivation of the graph structure, which allows to rerun the processing pipeline based on updated data as it becomes available.
+The fatcat catalog updates its metadata continously27 and web crawls are conducted regularly.
+Current processing pipelines cover raw reference snapshot creation and derivation of the graph structure, which allows to rerun processing based on updated data as it becomes available.